security-force-monitor/sfm-research-handbook-old/en/datamodel/persons.md

 ### Guidance on use

-Values for this field are chosen from the list of ISO 3166-1 alpha-2 codes ([on ISO](https://www.iso.org/obp/ui/#search/code/), and on [Wikipedia](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements).
+Values for this field are chosen from the list of ISO 3166-1 alpha-2 codes, which can be found ([on the ISO website](https://www.iso.org/obp/ui/#search/code/) and on [Wikipedia](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements).
 This field doe not denote the citizenship or country of origin of a person.
 Rather, it denotes where a unit they are a member of is located.
-For example, if `1 Batallón de Infantería` is located in Juarez, Mexico, the *unit* will be assigned a `Division ID` of `mx`.
-Any person who is a member of that organization will be assigned a `Division ID` of `mx` as well.
-A person may have multiple `Division ID` entries in the event that they or a unit they are a member of is deployed to another country.
+For example, if `1 Batallón de Infantería` is located in Juarez, Mexico, the organization will be assigned a value of `mx` in the field `Organization: Country`.
+Any person who is a member of that organization will be assigned a value of `mx` in the field `Person: Country` as well.
+A person may have multiple  entries for `Person: Country` where our research shows they or an organization they are a member of is deployed to different countries.

-## Organization {#person_organization}
+## Person: Organization Name {#person_organization_name}

 ### Description